k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ## Configuring Cilium Installation

 Now that we have the CLI, we can go ahead and install Cilium.
-Before that we need the CLI to have access to the cluster, so we will set the `KUBECONFIG` environment variable to point to our `k3s.yaml` file in `/etc/rancher/k3s/k3s.yaml`.
-If you want you can move the file to its usual place under `.kube/config` with the following:
+Before doing that, we need the CLI to have access to the cluster, so we will set the `KUBECONFIG` environment variable to point to our `k3s.yaml` file at `/etc/rancher/k3s/k3s.yaml`.
+If you want, you can move the file to its usual location under `.kube/config` using the following:

 ```bash
 mkdir -p $HOME/.kube